Athlete’s Foot Is One Doozy Of A Foot Fungus.

 - Stay away from infected areas!
 Wait till you get home from the gym to shower.
 (And make sure to sanitize the tub so you don’t pass it along to your partner).
 We suggest wearing a protected flip flop like Vionic with Orthaheel Technology.

-- Apply an anti-fungal cream, such as MacerRx, or Athlete’s foot cream and foot powder to your feet and in between the toes before putting socks and shoes on.
+- Apply an anti-fungal cream or athlete’s foot cream and foot powder to your feet and in between the toes before putting socks and shoes on.
 We carry all these products in the office.

 - Avoid wearing cotton socks, which will just hold the excessive sweat against your skin.
 We recommend copper thread or bamboo socks.